Improving National SALW-Related Practices and Building Violence-Resilient Communities

-At the same time, the project will improve the Information Management System of the Ministry of Interior to generate automated reports and analyses on the distribution and impact of firearms.
-Through a series of bespoke project activities, such as developing standardized methodology and streamlining organizational processes, and upgrading necessary software and hardware, the Ministry of Interior will be able to collect and analyse, on a regular basis, quantitative and qualitative information and suitably disaggregated data on incidents and criminal cases including misuse and trafficking of firearms, their parts and components, and ammunition.
+In line with amended EU Directive 91/277/EC, a new module for the WRMS was to be developed, allowing registered firearms dealers to keep a record of the firearms in their possession and the ones they dispose, with specific details that enable a better identification and tracing of the firearms.
+At the same time, the project endeavored to design and develop an IMS, as the MoI’s system in use was outdated and could not generate automated reports and analyses on the distribution and impact of firearms.
+Through a series of bespoke project activities, such as developing standardized methodology and streamlining organizational processes and upgrading necessary software and hardware, the MoI will be able to collect and analyze, on a regular basis, quantitative and qualitative information and suitably disaggregated data on incidents and criminal cases including misuse and trafficking of firearms, their parts and components, and ammunition.

 Budget: US$1,000,908